w3c/trace-context/trace_state/HTTP_HEADER_FORMAT_RATIONALE.md

 #  Trace Context Extended HTTP Header Format Rationale

-This document provides rationale for the decisions made for the `Trace-Context-Ext` header format.
+This document provides rationale for the decisions made for the `Trace-State` header format.

 ## General considerations